Free shore access

-After landing your kayak on Motu Fareone, you can enter the water directly from the beach.
+After landing your kayak on Motu Fareone, or if you have lunch at Coco Beach, you will enter the water directly from the beach.
 If you’re part of an excursion, your boat will moor directly in the channel and you’ll simply have to dive in.

 You can explore the whole channel separating the two islets.
-The water depth rarely exceeds 2 meters, the deepest places reaching only 12ft.
+The water depth rarely exceeds 6ft/2 meters, the deepest places reaching only 12ft/4m.

-Common stingrays are the spot celebrities.
-They can be hard to find in quiet times, but they gather whenever a boat enters the channel: some excursionists actually still feed them here.
+Pink whiprays are the spot’s main attraction.
+They can be hard to find in quiet times, but they gather whenever a boat enters the channel: some guides actually feed them here.
 Stingray feeding is controversial today as it alters their natural behavior, yet it will give you a unique opportunity to get very close to those impressive animals.

-This spot is not all about stingrays: amongst the numerous species to be seen here you will be able to spot Pacific double-saddle butterflyfish (sometimes going by in dozens), threadfin butterflyfish and mailed butterflyfish.
+This spot is not all about stingrays: amongst the numerous species to be seen here, you will be able to spot the double-saddle butterflyfish and threadfin butterflyfish, sometimes gathering around snorkelers.